-(c) The title deeds of all the immovable properties (which are included under the head fixed assets) are held in the name of the Company.
+(c) The title deeds of all the immovable properties (which are included under the head Property, plant and equipment) are held in the name of the Company.

-(ii) In our opinion, the management has conducted physical verification of inventory at reasonable intervals during the year except for stocks lying with third parties.
-For stock lying with third parties at year end, written confirmations have been obtained by the management.
+(ii) In our opinion, the management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit and stocks lying with third parties.
+For stocks lying with third parties at the year-end, written confirmations have been obtained by the management.
 No material discrepancies were noticed on the aforesaid verification.

-(iv) In our opinion, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of loans, investments, guarantees and security.
+(iv) In our opinion, the Company has complied with the provisions of Section 186 in respect of investments, loans and guarantees.
+Further, in our opinion, the Company has not entered into any transaction covered under Section 185, and Section 186 of the Act in respect of security.

 (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the Order are not applicable.

 (vi) The Central Government has not specified maintenance of cost records under sub-section (1) of Section 148 of the Act, in respect of Companys products.
 Accordingly, the provisions of clause 3(vi) of the Order are not applicable.